Learn or teach about film and filmmaking with this highly engaging, interactive guide for ages 9 and up.

-This 148-page multitouch book is made for Apple Books, with dozens of video clips, stills, interactive pictures, audio clips and pop-up tips and questions.
-It also includes practical activities and links to downloads.
+This 148-page multitouch book is made for iPad, Mac and iPhone, with 55 video clips, stills, interactive pictures, audio clips and pop-up tips and questions.
+It includes practical activities and links to downloads.

 “Beautifully put together and illustrated with great examples throughout – highly recommended.”